javaBin/JZ-Discord-Bot-2024/README.md

 # JZ-discord-bot
-RustBot is a simple Discord bot written in Rust.
+This is a simple Discord bot written in Rust.
 It provides various utility commands for the javazone discord server.

 ## structure
 - **Main**: Contains the main functionality of the bot.